wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 other code from the WSGI configuration script to ensure no conflicts take place.

-The code sample above begins by activating your virtual environment `rango` as this has been configured with all the required packages.
-The script then adds your project's directory to the `PYTHONPATH` for the Python instance that runs your web application.
+The script adds your project's directory to the `PYTHONPATH` for the Python instance that runs your web application.
 This allows Python to access your project's modules.
 If you have additional paths to add, you can easily insert them here.
 You can then specify the location of your